kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_1.md

 This assignment challenges students in three ways:

-* First, it asks students to summarize and convey information using WOVEN.
+* First, it asks students to demonstrate their awareness of and ability to use basic principles of written, oral, visual, electronic, and non-verbal communication and design.
 * Second, it asks students to practice speaking publicly.
 * Third, it asks students to understand complex arguments by scholars, and make new connections between primary and secondary sources.